brianpereboom/brianpereboom.github.io/README.md

 1. Create a new directory with the name of your article (or your name in the case of a biography) in the Articles directory of your forked repository.

-2. Inside this directory, create an `index.html` file and any accompanying HTML, CSS, or script files you need for your content.
+2. Inside this directory, create an `index.html` file, `thumbnail.png`, and any accompanying HTML, CSS, or script files you need for your content.
+A thumbnail is required if you want the article to be featured on the homepage.

+### 3. Thumbnail Guidelines

+Thumbnails provide a visual preview of your article and enhance the user experience.
+Please follow these guidelines for thumbnails:

+- Thumbnail dimensions: .
+- File format: .
+- Content: Ensure that the thumbnail represents the content of your article and is visually appealing.

-### 3. Organizing Articles
+### 4. Organizing Articles

 To keep the website organized, place your biography folder in "Articles/Meet The Creators/" and article folders in the "Articles" directory in the subdirectory that best matches the topic discussed in the article.